ethanmai1/Vision-Predictive-Modeling/README.md

 ## Notes

 Analysis was conducted in RStudio Version 2022.12.0+353 (2022.12.0+353).
-Code is presented in RMarkdown (.Rmd) files, with additional details in-text.
+Code is presented in RMarkdown (.Rmd) files without displaying figures & tables, as well as in .pdf files including figures & tables.
 The raw dataset for this project is the 'dataframev2.csv' file.
 For more information, please feel free to reach out to Ethan Mai: 1mai.ethan@gmail.com